laminlabs/lamindb/docs/cli.md

   --registry [artifact|transform|record]
                                   Either 'artifact', 'transform', or 'record'.
                                   If not passed, chooses based on path suffix.
+  --batch-size INTEGER            Number of files transferred in parallel when
+                                  saving artifact folders (default 128).
+                                  Reducing to 20 or lower can help with network errors.
   --store-kwargs TEXT             Fine-grained settings for uploads as a JSON
                                   object (normally not needed), e.g.
                                   '{"chunksize": 1000000}'.